-THE UNITED STATES IN THE MODERN WORLD (H): 1914-PRESENT (0112)

-When Given: Full Semester, 5 Periods Per Week 5 Credits Prerequisite: World History and U.S. History I Open to: Juniors
+THE UNITED STATES IN THE MODERN WORLD (H): 1914-PRESENT (0112) When Given: Full Semester, 5 Periods Per Week Prerequisite: World History and U.S. History I Open to: Juniors

 Students continue their study of United States and World history of the 20th and 21st centuries.
 They learn about the economic history of the global depression following the World War One and the market crashes as well as the differing experiences and reactions of the United States and other countries.
 They will then connect how these reactions led to World War II and the Cold War, and conclude with an examination of domestic and global policies and politics in the 21st century.
 Students explore guiding questions such as, "How has the United States government and other governments responded to economic crises?" and "What are the sources of political and cultural differences in the both the modern United States and the global community as a whole?"
 Students explore these questions and topics and more while improving their writing, literacy, speaking, and listening skills as they learn the practices of social scientists.
-While the accelerated course covers the same units of study as the non-accelerated course, it requires more in-depth reading, research and analysis as well as an increased amount of writing (including a possible term project).
+While the Honors course covers the same units of study as the non-Honors course, it requires more indepth reading, research and analysis and more writing (including a possible term project).

-THE UNITED STATES IN THE MODERN WORLD: 1914-PRESENT (CP) (0113)

-Prerequisite: World History and U.S. History I Open to: Juniors
+THE UNITED STATES IN THE MODERN WORLD: 1914-PRESENT (CP) (0113) When Given: Full Semester, 5 Periods Per Week 5 Credits Prerequisite: World History and U.S. History I Open to: Juniors